VaibhavSharma24/study-mbbs-abroad-landing/README.md

 Now, let's provide a brief report on the design and development process:

-Design and Development Report for Study MBBS Abroad Landing Page (500 words)
+Design and Development Report for Study MBBS Abroad Landing Page

 The Study MBBS Abroad landing page was designed and developed with the primary goal of creating an engaging, informative, and user-friendly platform for students interested in pursuing medical education abroad.
 The project leveraged modern web technologies and best practices to ensure a high-quality, performant, and maintainable codebase.